Click here to jump straight to the reviews!

 The neck is also made of mahogany and is hand set into the body.
 Looking at the fretboard, we see a standard rosewood design with white binding and classic trapezoid inlays.
 Epiphone went with a set of Alnico Classic humbucker pickups.
 These are very close to what the original Gibson solution had to offer.
 Classic rock and blues just flow out of these, although you are more than free to crank up the gain and blast some heavy riffs.

 If you are looking for a classic look and vintage tone, Epiphone Les Paul Standard is the best way to invest your allowance.
+You can choose from several different finishes, too.

 Most guitars out there usually feature a version of either one of many Gibson designs or Fender ones, but there are exceptions.
 Paul Reed Smith is a brand that took their own path in just about every aspect of guitar design.
 This made it popular with many famous guitar players, most notably Carlos Santana.
 The model we're looking at today is a basic version of one of their flagship guitars.
 The balance of performance and pure style it offers is nearly as impressive without forcing you to extend out of your monetary reach.